 1) Go to Windows Firewall in Control Panel

-Here you can see that Windows Firewall status is On.
-Click on Advanced settings on the left side as mentioned above.
+You can see that the Windows Firewall status is On here.
+Click on Advanced Settings.

 3) Choose Custom (Custom Rule) at last and press Next.

-4) Leave All programs and go to Next.
+4) Leave All programs option and go to the next step.

 5) Click on the Protocol type and select ICMP4 as shown below.
-ICMP4 is the protocol used in ping command when your network is communicating via IPv4.
+ICMP4 is the protocol used in ping commands when your network is communicating via IPv4.

-6) Since we are going to apply this rule for all IPs, which means it will respond to any IP addresses coming with echo request, select ‘Any IP addresses’ in next screen.
-You can add specific IP addresses also if you want your Windows 7 computer to respond to them only for ICMP echo requests (ping).
+You can add specific IP addresses also if you want your computer to respond to only these IPs for ICMP echo requests (ping).

-7) Allow the connection in the next screen, press Next.
+7) Allow the connection on the next screen and press Next.

-8.)
-Keep the all three checkboxes checked in the next screen, to apply this rule any network you connected.
+8) Keep all three checkboxes checked on the next screen to apply this rule to any network you are connected to.

-9) Give a name to this rule.
-This name will be showing under Inbound Rules in Windows Firewall.
+9) Give a name for this rule.
+This name will be shown under Inbound Rules in Windows Firewall.
 In future, you can delete or disable the rule by this name.

-10) That’s it; these are easy steps to enable ping in Windows 7 or Visa, and the rule will be immediately applied and appeared in inbound rules.
-Now, Windows 7 computer will be responding to ICMP echo ping requests without disabling or stopping the full Windows firewall service.
+10) That’s it; these are easy steps to enable ping reply in Windows 7 or Visa.
+The rule will be immediately applied and appeared in inbound rules.
+Now, Windows 7 computers will be responding to ICMP echo ping requests.

 How to Disable Ping Reply in Windows 7 or Vista?